antimof/UxPlay/README.md

 **-pin [nnnn]**: (since v1.67) use Apple-style (one-time) "pin" authentication when a new client connects for the first time: a four-digit pin code is displayed on the terminal, and the client screen shows a login prompt for this to be entered.
 When "-pin" is used by itself, a new random pin code is chosen for each authentication; if "-pin nnnn" (e.g., "-pin 3939") is used, this will set an unchanging  fixed code.
-   To retain client authentication after UxPlay restarts, at the first use of "-pin", the server public key is written to file (default: $HOME/.uxplay.pem; can be changed with option `-key <filename>`), and read back in at subsequent UxPlay startups.
-As long as this file is not deleted or moved, a client will not have to re-authenticate  after an initial authentication.   _(Add a "pin" entry in the UxPlay startup file if you wish the
-   UxPlay server to use this protocol)._
+   Clients will not need to reauthenticate so long as the client and server public keys remain unchanged.
+(By default since v1.68, the server public key is generated from the MAC address, which can be changed with the -m option; see the -key option for an alternative method of key generation).  _(Add a line "pin" in the UxPlay startup file if you wish the UxPlay server to use the pin authentication protocol)._

 **-reg [_filename_]**: (since v1.68).
 This option maintains a list of previously-pin-registered clients in $HOME/.uxplay.register (or optionally, in _filename_).
    Without this option, returning clients claiming to be already pin-registered are trusted and not checked.
 (This option may be useful if UxPlay is used